statKim/foutlier_cp/README.md

 # Conformal Outlier Detection for Multivariate Functional Data

 This is the R code to implement the simulations and real data analysis of the following paper:
 > Hyunsung Kim and Junyong Park (2025+).
-Conformal Outlier Detection for Multivariate Functional Data, *submitted*.
+Conformal Outlier Detection for Multivariate Functional Data, *manuscript*.

 ## Description